yasumichi/electron/docs/api/system-preferences.md

 This user consent was not required until macOS 10.14 Mojave, so this method will always return `true` if your system is running 10.13 High Sierra or lower.

+### `systemPreferences.isScreenCaptureAllowed()` _macOS_

+Returns `Boolean` - `true` if the current process is allowed to capture the screen and `false` if it is not.

+This user consent was not required until macOS 10.15 Catalina, so this method will always return `true` if your system is running 10.14 Mojave or lower.

 ### `systemPreferences.getAnimationSettings()`

 Returns `Object`: